 The pulper machines have already made a huge difference for James and Lizzy Musere, who are witnessing a transformation in their coffee farming journey.
 The couple joined TechnoServe’s training program in 2022 and planted their first 500 coffee trees.
 After two years of hard work, they are finally seeing the fruits of their labor, though there is still work to be done.

-Since May they have painstakingly processed their harvest by hand.
+Before receiving their pulper, Lizzy and James painstakingly processed their harvest by hand.
 It was an inefficient, labor-intensive process.
-“We processed some at the farm using a stone.
-It was slow and it was damaging my hands,” Lizzy recalls.
+“We processed some at the farm using a stone,” Lizzy recalled.
+“It was slow, and it was damaging my hands.”
 They later resorted to carrying the beans in buckets to a group coffee pulper.
-The machine was located 4 kilometers away, a strenuous twice-weekly journey lasting an hour each way.
+The machine was located four kilometers away, a strenuous twice-weekly journey lasting an hour each way.
 But after receiving their new coffee-pulper, the game has changed.
 The machine has transformed their lives.

-James beams, “We are very happy and we thank you so much.
-This will boost our business and make our life so much easier.”
-Lizzy adds, “I am very relieved of carrying cherries all the way to the group pulper.”
+“We are very happy, and we thank you so much,” James beamed.
+“This will boost our business and make our life so much easier.”
+Lizzy added, “I am very relieved of carrying cherries all the way to the group pulper.”

 A New Beginning for Susan and Milka

-Susan wasted no time in putting the new equipment to use.
+“I am seeing a lot of flowering now for next year.
+[Without the pulper], I would not have been able to manage next year when I harvest much more coffee,” Susan explained.
 “I started to use it as soon as I received the pulper 10 days ago.
 I have already used it twice.
 It is very easy to use and very light to operate.
 I am so relieved.
 It is a burden lifted off my shoulders – literally!”

 Expanding Opportunities